Center of all Major Transport Links

 The City of Salisbury is only 15 kilometres from the central business district of Adelaide.
 The strategic location of Salisbury and its close access to transport networks is why companies like DHL, Toll NQX, Linfox, Kimberly Clark have invested heavily in warehouses making Salisbury their freight and logistics hub in South Australia.

 The $985 million Northern Connector as a part of the 78 kilometre North-South Corridor is a joint project funded by the Australian and South Australian Governments.
-This investment will provide significant benefits to the northern regional economy and efficiency of freight movements.
+This investment provides significant benefits to the northern regional economy and efficiency of freight movements.
 The expressway will improve access to the City of Salisbury for freight transport travelling via the Sturt Highway.
 This includes freight coming from key areas such as the Barossa Valley and the Riverland.
 Once linked with the Port River Expressway, there will be predicted travel time savings of up to 20 minutes between the Sturt Highway at Gawler and the Port of Adelaide South Australia’s main shipping port.

-The new non-stop motorway, with provide an unimpeded journey from Gawler to Regency Park; a total of 43 kilometers.
-The expressway is expected to significantly improve access to the City of Salisbury for freight transport travelling via the Sturt Highway, improve freight access to the Port of Adelaide and the industrial areas of Adelaide’s north and northwest, improve road safety and efficiency, reduce travel times for commuters travelling to and from the northern suburbs and better serve the industrial and commercial sectors along Port Wakefield Road, with the myriad of businesses along Port Wakefield Road benefiting from improved traffic flow as well.
+The new non-stop motorway, will provide an unimpeded journey from Gawler to Regency Park; a total of 43 kilometers.
+The expressway will significantly improve access to the City of Salisbury for freight transport travelling via the Sturt Highway, improve freight access to the Port of Adelaide and the industrial areas of Adelaide’s north and northwest, improve road safety and efficiency, reduce travel times for commuters travelling to and from the northern suburbs and better serve the industrial and commercial sectors along Port Wakefield Road, with the myriad of businesses along Port Wakefield Road benefiting from improved traffic flow as well.

 The Northern Connector includes: